philbgarner/bfontjs/README.md

 Currently implemented features:
 ![Features Sample](sample.png)

-See the `test.js` file for an example
+See the `test.js` file for a examples.

 # Planned Features